What is Trulicity (Dulaglutide)?

 Trulicity is not recommended in children and should only be used if aged 18 years and older.

-If you miss a dose of Trulicity, administer it as soon as possible if there are at least three days or 72 hours until your next scheduled dose.
+If you miss a dose, administer it as soon as possible if there are at least three days or 72 hours until your next scheduled dose.
 If less than 3 days until your next scheduled dose, skip the missed dose and administer the next dose on your regularly scheduled day.
 Do not take 2 doses within 72 hours.

 If you take too much Trulicity, serious side effects can occur including significant hypoglycemia.